strategy-coach/workspaces-host/README.md

 - We use [gopass](https://www.gopass.pw/) for managing secrets that should not be in plaintext.
-- We use `osQuery`, `cnquery`, `steampipe`, et. al. system and endpoint observabilty tools for SOC2 and other compliance requirements
+- We use `osQuery`, `cnquery`, `steampipe`, et. al. system and endpoint observabilty tools for SOC2 and other compliance requirements.
+- We use `OpenObserve` for metrics, tracing, logging and similar application lifecycle obsverability.

 ## Environment Variables